-Why Creation Hurts (and Why It’s Worth It)
+Why Creativity Hurts (and Why It’s Worth It)

 By Brenna Lee

 This is the source of much (if not most) of our anxiety.
-My dog is asleep in her daybed next to me as I write this; one glance at her is an enviable reminder of how she lives moment to moment, never worrying or wondering what will happen next or comprehending that anything could be different than it is.
+My dog is asleep in her daybed next to me as I write this; one glance at her is an enviable reminder of how she lives only in the moment, never worrying or wondering what will happen next or comprehending that anything could be different than it is.

 The only hope to taming anxiety and coming anywhere close to appeasing our imaginations is through honest, patient struggle.
 Alain de Botton, the gentle sage of the 21st century puts it this way: